chiptopher/guet/README.md

 `guet set [<initials>, ...]` will register the committers with the given initials to have their names attached to all following commits.

+## Changelog

+To see the version releases, changes between them, and upgrade guides, check the [change log](./.github/CHANGELOG.md)

 ## Contribution

-Guidelines for contributions can be found [here](./docs/CONTRIBUTING.md).
-Feel free to [open an issue](https://github.com/chiptopher/guet/issues) if there are problems with **guet** or you want to submit a feature request.
+Guidelines for contributions can be found [here](./.github/CONTRIBUTING.md).
+Feel free to [open an issue](https://github.com/chiptopher/guet/issues) if there are problems with **guet** you want to submit a feature request.